 The U.S. has gained a profound appreciation for nurses during the coronavirus pandemic, as they risk their lives every day to minimize the spread of the disease, and are now helping the country get vaccinated so things can return to normal.
-Sadly, nurses have experienced extremely dangerous working conditions during the pandemic, with critical shortages of respirators, surgical masks, gloves, gowns and other necessary protective treatment.
-It's more important now than ever for states to step up and make sure that nurses are properly equipped to do their jobs and have the best work environment possible.
+Sadly, nurses have experienced extremely dangerous working conditions during the pandemic, including critical shortages of respirators, surgical masks, gloves, gowns and other necessary protective treatment.
+It's crucial for states to make sure that nurses are properly equipped to do their jobs and have the best work environment possible.

 Best Places to Work as a Nurse

 |Overall Rank||State||Total Score||Opportunity & Competition||Work Environment|

 Note: With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that state, where a rank of 1 represents the best conditions for that metric category.